ktor-doc-jp/ktor-doc-jp/pages/advanced/build-from-source.md

 permalink: /advanced/building-from-source.html
 ---

-Ktor is an OpenSource project hosted at github:
+Ktor is an OpenSource project hosted at GitHub:
 <https://github.com/ktorio/ktor>

 We usually provide binary version previews at bintray: